agadekar/diskspd/Frameworks/VMFleet/ReadMe.md

     -"createArcVMs" is the flag to turn on Arc enabled VM creation.
     -"resourceGroupForArcVM" is the resource group where ARC VMs will be deployed.
     -"azureRegistrationUser" and "azureRegistrationPassword" are the azure account credentials.
+    -"storagePathCsv" is the csv path where storage path resource will be created.
+If not provided, one of the existing csvs which were created earlier will be used by default.

 10. Measure-FleetCoreWorkload also collects diagnostic data (Get-SDDCDiagnosticInfo).
 Therefore, before running the command, we must also install the NuGet Package if you have not previously done so.
 In doing so, we also need to temporairly set the PSGallery as a trusted repository source (Note: This will temporarily relax the security boundary).